Sales Tax Calculator

 To add tax, multiply the pretax price by one plus the tax rate.
 To extract tax from a total, divide the total by one plus the tax rate to find the original price, then subtract to find the tax amount.

-When adding tax, the tax amount is calculated by multiplying the pretax price by the tax rate divided by 100.
+When adding tax, the tax amount is calculated by multiplying the pretax price by the tax rate divided by 100, and the total is the pretax price plus that tax amount.

 Important Notes: